Financial-Times/ft-origami/docs/syntax-requirements.md

 # Language specific syntax requirements

-These rules apply to any code written as part of a Showtime component
+These rules apply to any code written as part of an Origami component

 ## JavaScript